ramachandra2002/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 The design and the testbench is applied to the simulator *iVerilog*.
 As we already know the simulator looks for the changes in the input and dumps the changes in the output as a *.vcd* file.(*.vcd stands for Value change dump format*).
 To view this *.vcd* file, we can use the *gtkwave* tool for viewing the waveform and verify the function of the design.

 ![P2](https://user-images.githubusercontent.com/89923461/131781245-73a1a50b-c52b-4e69-9b72-ca53cad281c6.jpg)

+### Introduction to Lab
+Before staring the simulation, we must setup the essential files fot the lab.
+First of all we must create a directory called ***VLSI*** using the terminal.

+' mkdir VLSI '